Teacher Resources

 Reservation Policy: Your reservation will not be confirmed until payment is received.
 Payment is due 4 weeks before program date.
 If your program remains unpaid at this time, you will forfeit your reservation, allowing time for another class to book this date.

-Program Choice, and/or Activity Choice: We will do our best to provide your class with your preferred program, if it is safe to do so.
-LPS will educators have final say on activity choices based on weather, group dynamics, and other factors.
+Program Choice, and/or Activity Choice: LPS will educators have final say on activity choices based on weather, group dynamics, and other factors.
 Programs may also be adapted to suit participant needs (e.g. mobility) and group dynamics.
-Please let us know in advance if there are any mobility and/or behavioural needs that would influence our activity choice or program plan.
+Please complete the Pre-Program Questionnaire to alert your instructors to any potential concerns.

 Weather: Programs will run rain or shine; however, if weather conditions create a safety concern, programs will be adjusted or rescheduled accordingly.
 For example, if high winds create unsafe conditions for canoeing during a Water Keepers program, we will switch to our alternative watershed program which will take place in the forest and/or along the lakeshore.
 In the case of an extreme weather forecast, you will be contacted by one of our educators the evening before the program to cancel.
 We will give as much notice as possible, but in some circumstances, this may happen last minute – the forecast is dynamic, and does not always align with actual conditions.
 Please ensure that you are available to be contacted the evening before and morning of your scheduled program in case cancellation is necessary.
 We will do our best to reschedule your class for another day.